Vermont Labor Laws – Wage and Hour

 Related topic covered on other pages include:

 Vermont labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
 VT Stat.
-21:384; VT Dept. of Labor FAQs.
+21:384.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks

 Under Vermont labor laws, an employer must provide its employees with “reasonable opportunity” to eat and use toilet facilities in order to protect the health and hygiene of the employee.
 VT Stat.
 21-5-304.
 Under federal law, breaks, usually of the type lasting less than twenty (20) minutes, must be paid.
 Meal or lunch periods (usually thirty (30) minutes or more) do not need to be paid, so long as the employee is free to do as they wish during the meal or lunch period.
 DOL: Breaks and Meal Periods.